 - Please make sure the grant name, your name, and page numbers are included on every page.

 - Associated costs, broken down by bucket and by aim.
 These include:

 - Other costs (regulatory approvals, etc.)

 - We cover indirect costs at a 5% rate

 - We do not fund tuition or travel costs unless Bay Area Lyme Foundation invites the researchers to present results

 Our foundation is very familiar with the great need for new discoveries, diagnostics and therapeutics in Lyme disease, so there is no need to spend much of the proposal on this topic.
 We do want to understand how your research will affect patients who are not easy to diagnose and treat.
-If applicable, please describe your approach to addressing early stage versus late stage or post treatment Lyme disease.
+If applicable, please describe your approach to addressing early stage versus late stage Lyme disease.

 Project Evaluation & Accountability

 Project proposals are carefully screened by our Science Committee and the Scientific Advisory Board.
 Our confidential scientific proposal review process helps ensure that dollars granted go to the projects with the greatest potential impact.
 Once funded, projects are subject to continuous monitoring and review with additional funding contingent on successful progress.